Cruise from Scotland

-Continue on to the hauntingly beautiful Hebridean Islands of Mull, Skye, Iona and Eigg and admire the dramatic landscapes of these atmospheric islands.
-Visit brightly coloured Tobermory and imposing Duart Castle on Mull and revel in the peace and quiet at Iona’s historic Abbey, before enjoying a drink at the most remote pub in the British Isles at Inverie, only accessible by boat or on foot.
-Cross the sea to the Isle of Skye for visits to the Cuilins Mountains and the picturesque town of Portree.
+Join small ship Lord of the Glens in Inverness for a cruise along the dramatic Caledonian Canal through the majestic lochs of Scotland’s Great Glen, including Loch Ness to Fort William in the shadow of mighty Ben Nevis.
+Continue on to the hauntingly beautiful Hebridean Islands of Mull, Skye, Iona and Eigg.
+Visit colourful Tobermory and imposing Duart Castle on Mull, revel in the peace and quiet at Iona’s historic abbey and enjoy a drink at the most remote pub in the British Isles at Inverie before crossing the sea to Skye and the picturesque town of Portree.